Essential Information on making the Centre Covid secure

 - a loss or change to your sense of smell or taste – this means you’ve noticed you cannot smell or taste anything, or things smell or taste different to normal

 Most people with coronavirus have at least 1 of these symptoms.
 If you or someone you live with has any of these symptoms, you must not visit the Palace Gate Centre or South St Baptist Church.
-You should contact the NHS.
+You should self isolate and contact the NHS.